lucas-mior/brn2/cbase/c-guidelines.md

 ```

 ## File organization
-- Add include guards for every C file, except the ones uses as include templates
+- Add include guards for every .c and .h file, except the ones uses as include
-  like `cbase/hash.c` and `cbase/xenums.c`.
+  templates like `cbase/hash.c` and `cbase/xenums.c`.
 - The first file to be included is always `cbase.h`, or the build will break.
   * Exceptions: Some files in `cbase/` are not allowed to include `cbase.h`
     because `cbase.h` itself depends on them.